 - The current asset thresholds defining “small,” “intermediate small,” and “large” banks should be increased to reflect the current banking environment.
 Once changed, all asset thresholds should be subject to annual adjustments.

 - Regulators should not unilaterally identify and delineate CRA assessment areas for community banks.
 Community banks know and understand their communities and are best positioned to define their assessment areas.

 - Regulators should provide an illustrative list of activities that are presumed eligible for CRA credit.
 This list should not, however, be exhaustive.

-- If a metric-based approach is proposed, ICBA strongly urges that community banks have the option of continuing to use the current framework as there is a great potential for unanticipated ancillary effects in such a system.
+- If a metric-based approach is implemented, ICBA strongly urges that community banks have the option of continuing to use the current framework as there is a great potential for unanticipated ancillary effects in a metric-based system.